phpenv/phpenv-installer/README.md

     | bash
 ```

+The script will then instruct you to edit your shell initialization files.

 ### Optional: Installation in other directory (i.e. system-wide)

 If you prefer to install `phpenv` in other directory (i.e